boobeh123/100-Devs-Web-Dev/Class_40/FullStackOpen/01 - Node.js-and-Express/readME.md

 ## Lessons learned:
-TO BE CONTINUED...
-This repository contains notes from this reading.
+This `notes` directory contains notes from this reading.

-The examples & tasks will in a separate directory or repository.
+The `examples` contains the code used to send GET, DELETE, & POST requests to my server.

 I built a few web servers using Node's built-in http module & using the Express framework.

 I learned that Express automatically sets the value of the `Content-Type header` & the status code.

 It is extremely convenient that Express also automatically transforms raw data into a JSON format without explicitly using the `JSON.stringify` method.

 I finally found out what the REST acronym spells out.

 I am starting to understand the convention to create a unique address for resources.

 I was able to fetch a single resource using its id property as the resource's unique identifier.

 I learned that I can tell the server to respond with a status code of 404 when an item is searched with a non-existant id.

 ## Source:
 https://fullstackopen.com/en/part3/node_js_and_express